pnut-api/phpnut/README.md

 // create a stream
 // if you already have a stream you can skip this step
-// this stream is going to consume posts and stars (but not follows)
+// this stream is going to consume posts and bookmarks (but not follows)
-$stream = $app->createStream(array('post','bookmark','user_follow','stream_marker','message','channel','channel_subscription','mute','token','file'));
+$stream = $app->createStream(['post','bookmark','user_follow','stream_marker','message','channel','channel_subscription','mute','token','file']);
 // you might want to save $stream['endpoint'] or $stream['id'] for later so
 // you don't have to re-create the stream

-// we need to create a callback function that will do something with posts/stars
+// we need to create a callback function that will do something with posts/bookmarks
 // when they're received from the stream.
 This function should accept one single
 // parameter that will be the php object containing the meta / data for the event. function handleEvent($event) {